Classification of generalized Seifert fiber spaces: Preliminaries

-In this case, we say that $f^{-1}(x)$ is an \emph{$I$-fiber}. \end{itemize} Moreover, for any compact component $C$ of the boundary of $B$, we require the existence of a collar neighborhood $N$ of $C$ in $B$ such that $f|_{f^{-1}(N)}$ is a circle bundle over $N$.
+In this case, we say that $f^{-1}(x)$ is an \emph{$I$-fiber}, and that $x$ \emph{has $I$-fiber type}. \end{itemize} Moreover, for any compact component $C$ of the boundary of $B$, we require the existence of a collar neighborhood $N$ of $C$ in $B$ such that $f|_{f^{-1}(N)}$ is a circle bundle over $N$.
 In this context, we say that $X$ is a \emph{generalized Seifert fiber space} with base $B$ and use the notation $X=\seif(B)$.
 The base spaces of two generalized Seifert fibered spaces $X=\seif(B)$ and $Y=\seif(C)$ are \emph{isomorphic} if there exists a homeomorphism between $B$ and $C$ that preserves the fiber type.

 As noted in \cite[Section 6]{GalazZimbronLocalS1}, when there are $I$-fibers, the fibration $f$ is not induced by any local circle action.
+Note that when $X$ is compact and has no boundary, the base $B$ is homeomorphic to a closed surface.